odinuv/web/en/apv/walkthrough/dynamic-page/array.md

     Array ( [father] => Fred [mother] => Wilma [child] => Pebbles )

 ### Multidimensional arrays
-Nothing prevents you assigning a whole other array as a value of an array.
+Nothing prevents you from assigning a whole array as a value of an array.
 This way you can create so called *multidimensional array*s.

 Defined by individual values: